 One of our time-honored traditions is welcoming young members of our community into adulthood during their Bar/Bat Mitzvah (B’nei Mitzvah) ceremony.

-See recent B’nei Mitzvah here.
+See upcoming and recent B’nei Mitzvahs here.

 The ceremony marks a day of sanctity, achievement, family gathering and communal celebration.